 Candidate mediators:

-Candidate mediators of the impact of deprivation and threat on the development of psychopathology were scoped from a review of neurodevelopmental mechanisms that mediate the effects of childhood adversity and psychiatric sequelae in youth 32, the conceptual model of the pathways linking the effects of threat on psychopathology,33 and the review of potential intervention targets to prevent adverse psychiatric consequences of childhood deprivation and threat experiences 34.
+Candidate mediators of the impact of deprivation and threat on the development of psychopathology were scoped from a review of neurodevelopmental mechanisms that mediate the effects of childhood adversity and psychiatric sequelae in youth 32, the conceptual model of the pathways linking the effects of threat on psychopathology,33 and the review of potential intervention targets to prevent psychopathology following childhood deprivation and threat experiences 34.
 Potential mediators include threat detection, attention bias to threat, automatic emotion regulation, cognitive and affective theory of mind, fear conditioning, pubertal timing, language ability, facets of executive functioning (inhibitory control, working memory, reasoning ability), and reward sensitivity.
-In an effort to avoid undue weight that would likely be attributed by statistical models to self-reported psychosocial characteristics due to shared method variance 35, the candidate mediators considered in this analysis are objectively measured – most using tasks.
-Exceptions are self-reported Tanner pubertal stage and fear conditioning measured via skin conductance during a task – both physiologic constructs.
+In an effort to avoid undue weight that would likely be attributed by statistical models to self-reported psychosocial characteristics due to shared method variance 35, the candidate mediators considered in this analysis are measured mostly using tasks.
+Exceptions are self-reported Tanner pubertal stage and fear conditioning measured via skin conductance during a task – both physiological constructs.
 In a sensitivity analysis, these latter 2 measures are omitted from the list of candidate mediators, resulting in a set of exclusively task-measured phenotypes.

 Threat detection and automatic emotion regulation were measured using the emotional Stroop task.36 Threat detection was captured by accuracy and reaction time to identify fearful and happy faces.
 Those with enhanced threat detection, hypothesized to be linked to early-life threatening experiences, likely have faster reaction times and better accuracy in identifying fearful vs. neutral faces compared to happy vs. neutral faces.37 Automatic emotion regulation was captured by the difference in reaction time on incongruent trials (where the facial expression did not match the accompanying emotion word) preceded by congruent trials and the reaction time on incongruent trials preceded by incongruent trials – a measure of adaptation to emotional conflict.